kartonfarkas/api_docs/source/suite/emails/launch_unsubscribe.rst

           * unsubscribing the user by updating specific fields in his user profile (e.g. a newsletter flag)
           * counting the unsubscription for the statistics of the specific campaign, not from all campaigns

-Unsubscribe link must contain parameters $cid$, $llid$ and $uid$.
+In your campaign body, create a new link which points to the unsubscription page of your website.
+You can use $cid$, $llid$ and $uid$. $cid$ will be replaced with the email ID, $llid$ with the launch list ID and $uid$ with the randomly generated contact ID.
+Example: `http://yourwebsite.com/unsubscribe.html?email_id=$cid$&launchlist_id=$llid$`

 For the list of possible campaign related placeholders, see :doc:`../appendices/placeholders`.

 Endpoint
 --------